MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 You can perform the following actions on the suggested contacts:

--	Edit, save, or delete a contact
+-	Save, edit and save, or delete a contact

 -	Save or delete multiple contacts